tinho1123/Stratify_gg/docs/legal/terms-of-use.md

 ## 10. Contact

-Questions about these Terms: [FILL IN: contact email].
+Questions about these Terms: carvalho.cwell@gmail.com.